Part I: Aubry Walch, The Herbivorous Butcher

 Caryn Hartglass: Okay, that sounds really good.
-I know you have to go, so if you want to add anything, now’s the time, and then I’ll bring Ryan on to fill out the rest of the show.
+I know you have to go, so if you want to add anything, now’s the time.

 Aubry Walch: Well, I think, just check us out online, we’re at www.theherbivorousbutcher.com and our Facebook page, which we like to put a lot of really fun videos and pictures up, so it ends up being a pretty funny time.